 RigExpert analyzers can also be used for checking RF transformers.
-Connect a 50 0hm resistor to the secondary coil (for 1:1 transformers) and use SWR chart or R,X chart modes to check the frequency response of the transformer.
+Connect a 50 Ohm resistor to the secondary coil (for 1:1 transformers) and use SWR chart, R,X chart or Smith chart modes to check the frequency response of the transformer.
 Similarly, use resistors with other values for non-1:1 transformers.